Coastal Pay 2023: Card Processing Reviews & Complaints

 Travis Chrisman of Coastal Pay has contacted us stating that the company ceased enforcing ETFs in 2017 and no longer includes them in their current merchant account terms and conditions.

 Employees Weigh In

-1 positive review of Coastal Pay from a former sales employee mentions that the company’s sales agents “mainly go off of the Straight Line Persuasion System by Jordan Belfort.”
+One positive review of Coastal Pay from a former sales employee mentions that the company’s sales agents “mainly go off of the Straight Line Persuasion System by Jordan Belfort.”
 It’s worth noting that Jordan Belfort is the subject of Martin Scorsese’s 2013 film The Wolf of Wall Street.
-Another employee review states the following: “No leads or appointments with clients that really need your service.
+Another employee review states “No leads or appointments with clients that really need your service.
 They are always already committed to a contract.
-Most times the client doesn’t want to see you and they are pissed off that your there, because the rep that called and set up the appointment on your behalf. badgered them into taking the appointment.
-I had one client threaten to shoot me when I walked in the door because the appointment setter browbeat him into the appointment.”
+Most times the client doesn’t want to see you and they are pissed off that your there, because the rep that called and set up the appointment on you behalf. badgered them into taking the appointment.
+I had one client threaten to shoot me when I walked in the door, because the appointment setter brow beat him into the appointment.”
 A company representative has disputed the accuracy of both reports.

 As a small point in the company’s favor, we are unable to find any misleading rate quotes or unrealistic guarantees on the Coastal Pay website.
-However, the sheer volume and consistency of complaints regarding the company’s sales force have lowered Coastal Pay’s score in this section to a “D.” If you suspect that Coastal Pay is charging you undisclosed fees, we recommend seeking a third-party statement audit to eliminate hidden costs.
+If fact, we were unable to find very little information regarding rates and fees, aside from a promoted flat rate of 2.5% +$0.15 per transaction.
+The sheer volume and consistency of complaints regarding the company’s sales force have lowered Coastal Pay’s score overall score in this review.
+If you have had any experience with Coastal Pay sales representatives, we encourage you to tell us about it in the comment section below.

 Copyright © 2023 CardPaymentOptions.com, Inc. (Digital Fingerprint: 0d38c6720f0d78a701b74d58653af608).
 Getting paid to re-write this page?
 Click here to earn a reward.